ui-schema/ui-schema/packages/docs/src/content/docs/widgets.md

 ## Creating Widgets

-JSON-Schema is handled mostly by the `widgets.pluginStack` for you, focus on the behaviour of the widget, connect it through the provided properties and the HOC `extractValue` (only non-scalar values).
+JSON-Schema is handled mostly by the `widgets.widgetPlugins` for you, focus on the behaviour of the widget, connect it through the provided properties and the HOC `extractValue` (only non-scalar values).

 Each widget gets properties provided by the root schema renderer or added from plugins.
 When rendering nested schemas, all passed down `props` to [`PluginStack`](/docs/core-pluginstack) are passed to the nested widget(s) - except those removed by [`WidgetRenderer`](/docs/core-renderer#widgetrenderer).